ThePacielloGroup/babel/lang-maintenance.md

 1. A federal government webpage
 1. A local government webpage
-1. "🙅 Government" (translated into the target language): indicate that we couldn't find any suitable page
+1. "🙅 Government" (translated into the target language): this indicates that we couldn't find any suitable page

 Google Translate:

 1. Try https://translate.google.com/?hl=xx substituting the language code.
 1. For the link text, use Google's own localized name for the Google Translate page.
 1. If Google supports translation in the target language, but the Google Translate page itself is not localized in the target language, then link to the Google Translate page localized in the national language for the country.
 Note the national language as "([LANGUAGE], <code>[LANGUAGE CODE]</code>)" after the link.
-1. "🙅 Google Translate": indicate that Google does not support translation in the target language.
+1. "🙅 Google Translate": this indicates that Google does not support translation in the target language.
 In this context, do not translate this phrase and do not give it a <code>lang</code> attribute.

 WCAG: